sairavela/HilbertPaths/Readme.md

 The output will be a .txt file named 'positions.txt' containing coordinate of the way points.

 Then, run qgc_plan.py
-It will read the 'positions.txt' file and output the file plan as 'flightpath.txt' file of the path plan.
+It will read the 'positions.txt' file and output the file plan as 'flightpath.plan' file of the path plan.
-No user input needed.

-To upload the path plan into QGC, convert **.txt** file into **.plan** file.
+The file is ready to upload into QGC